 You are going to be finding numerous articles and resources as you review the literature.
 Some may just provide you with valuable background information, some you will eventually decide are not useful, and others will become part of your written review.

 1. Keep a search log, in a notebook, a Google or Word document, or other preferred method, in order to record:

 2. Use a reference manager such as Mendeley, EndNote, or Zotero which will help you keep track of citations, links and PDFs as well as allow for note-taking and highlighting.
 Scroll down for more.

 3. Create a literature review matrix which will help give you a bird's eye view of all of the sources you find most useful and why.
 See the box below.

 A literature review matrix is a graphic organizer that gives you an overview of the articles you select, how each relates to your research question, and how they relate to each other.
 It gives you a start to the task of synthesizing concepts and data you find.

-The following is a Literature Matrix template to help you get started.
+The following Literature Matrix template can help you get started.

 Andersen Library supports two citation managers, listed below.
 To get help setting one up or using it, contact the librarian listed in the linked LibGuide.